robertritchie9999/College-Recruitment-Improvement-Study/README.md

 		- 65+ : 1.4%

-Disaggregation of Data
+## Disaggregation of Data

 	Insights
 		- Of women that are enrolled as a computing majors at CCM...
-1. About 87% said they did not receive any information, or 			did not recall receiving any information about 				computing programs from CCM advisors/counselors.
+			1. About 87% said they did not/do not recall receiving any information about computing programs from CCM advisors/counselors.
 			2. About 87% said they did not receive any information about computing programs via CCM Workforce Development.

+	Questions
+		1. What were the main 5 main ways students found out about CCM?
+			-